X4J14/exo/README.md

 **;; Bundle of package ;;**

 In some cases it is necessary to merge several source files into one package.
-Also it is very handy to convert quicklisp packages to Exo world.
+Also it is very handy to convert Quicklisp packages to Exo world.
 Keywords `:bundle`, `:bundle!`, `:of-bundle` are provided.
 ```
 /src